 March 4, 2018 | Day Two, by Frances Ausley and Susan Aguilar

-After driving for an hour and half we finally arrived to Belmont Estate where we were greeted with music.
-We all sat together at a large table and enjoyed a three course Grenadian meal.
+After driving for an hour and half we finally arrived at Belmont Estate, where we were greeted with music.
+We all sat together at a large table and enjoyed a three-course Grenadian meal.
 We started with soup, then got to go through a buffet, and ended with some Grenadian desserts.
 One of the local choices was cayenne pepper ice cream, which was sweet and then spicy.
 After we ate, the Belmont Plantation staff gave us some insight into Grenadian culture by making some cocoa tea with us and letting us sample it.
 This drink was similar to what Americans think of as hot chocolate.
 The process of making it included adding cocoa balls to boiling water and then adding spices like nutmeg, cinnamon sticks and bay leaves.
 It was delicious!
-We truly immersed ourselves to the Grenadian culture and food.
+We truly immersed ourselves in the Grenadian culture and food.

 March 3, 2018 | Day One, by Claire Cardillo and Heather Tomazin

 This morning we all arose to the Caribbean sunshine and sounds of roosters crowing and dogs barking.
 Most of us would’ve settled for a simple alarm clock, but we are learning that an alarm clock is simply not the Grenadian way.
 For breakfast, we were greeted with a delicious patio-side buffet and coffee (thank goodness).
 Then we gathered up our supplies and were off to home visits in Saint Mark, a parish about an hour drive from where we are staying in Saint George Parish.
 Winding roads chiseled into the curvature of the coast beckoned us all to gaze with wonder.
 We traversed the oblique mountainside with a sort of desperate hope in our driver Trevor and his expertise.